Charles101993/Mapping-Similarity-to-Make-Predictions/README.md

 It is not much of a secret that people are impressionable.
 As we grow older everything from our taste in music, religion, food, politics, etc. is conditioned directly or indirectly from the people we interact with.
 Therefore, it seems reasonable that if two people are similar and one of those people exhibits some measurable behavior, then the other person will probably exhibit a similar behavior when in the same context.
 If this turns out to be true, we could not only make better movie reccomendations to people, but also we could also categorize the tasters and the tastemakers into smaller and smaller groups and target local to popularize a new product or service.
 Moreover, we could identify tendencies in behaviors of musicians, artists, researchers, chefs, and movie makers to figure out which ones are derivative and which ones are inventive.
 Say for instance you're into the most obscure and underground music on the planet, and you want to know if your favorite band really is the most perplexing and misunderstood archimedian transcedent geniouses they claim to be.
 You could use our model to plot an adjecency matrix against other musicians (using features like lyrics, notes, transcripts of band interviews, etc.) to verify this fact.

 ##Proceedure
 We collected data about critics from MetaCritic.
 The data collected includes:
-    1. The name of the movie critic <br>
+    1. The name of the movie critic
-    2. The movies reviewed by the critic <br>
+    2. The movies reviewed by the critic
-    3. The review text of the critic for a particular movie<br>
+    3. The review text of the critic for a particular movie
-    4. The score of the movie given by the critic<br>
+    4. The score of the movie given by the critic
     5. The MetaCritic score for the movie
 Our final, cleaned dataset contained 189 critics with about 55,000 reviews (and scores) in total.